-- Coffee-drinkers are prone to develop heartburn or acid reflux.
+- Coffee drinkers are prone to developing heartburn or acid reflux.

-Note: Except for the hormonal changes occurring during pregnancy, the other factors are within your means to control.
+Note: Except for the hormonal changes during pregnancy, the other factors are within your control.

-Nobody knows the real causes of Acid reflux.
-A hiatal hernia could stimulate the development of this disorder, however, there are no straight relations between a hernia and GERD.
-A hiatal hernia takes place when the superior segment of the gastric is above the diaphragm, the internal muscle partition that splits the abdomen from the thoracic cage.
+Nobody knows the natural causes of Acid reflux.
+A hiatal hernia could stimulate the development of this disorder.
+However, there is no direct relation between a hernia and GERD.
+A hiatal hernia occurs when the superior segment of the gastric is above the diaphragm, the internal muscle partition that splits the abdomen from the thoracic cage.
 The diaphragm prevents the acid from flowing up into the gullet.
-If a patient suffers from a hiatal hernia the acid can easily come up causing reflux and as a result – heartburn.
+If a patient suffers from a hiatal hernia, the acid can quickly come up, causing reflux and, as a result – heartburn.

 Other things that may cause Acid reflux are: